-University credit hours and being under 21 years of age.
-Credits taken concurrent with high school and/or credits attained through Advanced Placement (AP) examination, CLEP, International Baccalaureate or similar programs do not apply towards the housing requirement.
+First-year and sophomore students who are single, under 21 years of age, with a home address outside of Pueblo County MUST live on campus two academic years (4 complete semesters).
+Credits taken concurrent with high school and/or credits attained through Advanced Placement (AP), CLEP, International Baccalaureate (IB) or similar programs do NOT apply towards living experience.
+Students who violate this policy will be assessed the minimum housing and meal cost.